sesandifer/Express-handlebars-project/README.md

 _This was a very fun express-hbs project.
-The hbs templates are in the views folder_ _See app.js and db folder for node.js usage_
+The hbs templates are in the 'views' folder_ _See app.js and db folder for node.js usage_

 _In order to run this app you need a file called `.env` in the project root with the required DB and AWS credentials_